allen-munsch/gh-bashpatchstack/README.md

 # why

-Because github doesn't do this well
+Because github doesn't do this well?

+PRs are too big sometimes ( * cough * definitely not my PRs ) ... and, welp, reviewing big PRs is hard, well hard for me anyways.

 Also, but why?

 - https://jg.gg/2018/09/29/stacked-diffs-versus-pull-requests/

 # TODO